killercup/rustfest-idiomatic-libs/Readme.md

 - - -

-All the examples we've seen so far are from `std`
+All the examples we've seen so far are from `std`!

-If you do like `std` does, people will feel right at home
+Do it like `std` and people will feel right at home

 <aside class="notes">
 Rust's std lib is a great resource that every Rust programmer knows